andreabonvini/Notes/Advanced_Signals/Questions.md

   $$
   The base of the logarithm can be any fixed real number greater than 1. ($2 \to bits$, $3\to trits$, etc...)

-  Now, suppose we have a distribution where event $i$ can happen with probability $p_i$.
-Suppose we have sampled it $N$ times and outcome $i$ was, accordingly, seen $n_i =Np_i$ times.
+  Now, suppose we have a distribution where event $i​$ can happen with probability $p_i​$.
+Suppose we have sampled it $N​$ times and outcome $i​$ was, accordingly, seen $n_i =Np_i​$ times.
 The total amount of information we have received is:
   $$
   \sum_in_iI(p_i)=\sum Np_i\log\left(\frac{1}{p_i}\right)
   $$